ktoso/rx-wiki/How-To-Use.md

 See the [Observable Utility Operators](https://github.com/Netflix/RxJava/wiki/Observable-Utility-Operators#wiki-onerrorresumenext) page for more information on specialized error handling techniques in RxJava, including methods like `onErrorResumeNext()` and `onErrorReturn()` that allow Observables to continue with fallbacks in the event of error.

 Here is an example of how you can use such a method to pass along custom information about any exceptions you encounter.
-Imagine you have an Observable or cascade of Observables --- `myObservable` --- and you want to intercept any exceptions that would normally pass through to an Observer's `onError` method, replacing these with a customized Throwable of your own design.
+Imagine you have an Observable or cascade of Observables — `myObservable` — and you want to intercept any exceptions that would normally pass through to an Subscriber’s `onError` method, replacing these with a customized Throwable of your own design.
 You could do this by modifying `myObservable` with the `onErrorResumeNext()` method, and passing into that method an Observable that calls `onError` with your customized Throwable (a utility method called `error()` will generate such an Observable for you):

 ```groovy
 myModifiedObservable = myObservable.onErrorResumeNext({ t ->